Mthagelnour/New-Quaternary-Calculator/README.md

 ### Screenshots and Manual for Project Use

+To run the GUI, click on the Gradle tab on the right of Intellij.
+Under the project name, go to Tasks/application and click run.

 ![Calculator GUI](https://github.com/Mthagelnour/New-Quaternary-Calculator/blob/master/src/main/resources/Manual%20GUI%20Picture.png?raw=true)

 Above is the User Interface for the Quaternary Calculator.
 Here are the ways you can use the calculator: